jamiegcan/a-place-for-salvador-allende/README.md

 _In case of discrepancy between this excerpt and the data investigation page, consider the data investigation page the more current one._

-This project was able to gather from _Una calle Salvador Allende_, Wikimedia Commons, map websites and others a total of 780 memorial places around the world, but the project makes a distinction between extant and non-extant places.
+This project was able to gather from _Una calle Salvador Allende_, Wikimedia Commons, map websites and other sources a total of 783 memorial places around the world, but the project makes a distinction between extant and non-extant places.
 Here, a place is extant if `former_name` does not contain `Allende` and if `verified_in_maps` = `1`.
-There are 729 extant places that meet this criteria.
+There are 732 extant places that meet this criteria.

 This project was able to prove using hundreds of memorial places that [Dr. Salvador Allende Gossens](texts/salvador_allende_gossens_memoria_chilena_en.md), President of Chile from 1970 until his overthrow and death on 11 September 1973, is more commemorated _outside_ Chile than _inside_ Chile.
 The story does not end here, though.